CyVerse-learning-materials/ez_quickstart/index.rst

 *In order to complete this quickstart you will need to have the following:*

 .. list-table::
     :header-rows: 1

-    * - A running Atmosphere image
+    * - A running Atmosphere instance using a featured image.
       - Notes
     * - `A running Atmosphere or Jetstream Image <https://atmo.cyverse.org/application/images/1420>`__
-      - EZ can be used on any running instance created from any image

 ----